SonakshiA/SonakshiA/README.md

 ### Hello, world! 👋

 I'm Sonakshi Arora, a 2nd year CSE student at Manipal University Jaipur, India.
-I'm passionate about mobile development and currently serve as the Head of Technical Projects at IEEE WIE MUJ 👩‍💻
+I'm passionate about mobile development and currently serve as the Chairperson at IEEE WIE MUJ 👩‍💻

 - 💚 I'm passionate about: Android Development
 - 🔭 I’m currently working on my DSA